Best of the Best (1989 film): Reception

-Professional critics were universally negative about the film, although it inspired several sequels and has gained a following over the years.
-On Metacritic the film has a weighted average score of 26 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
+Professional critics were universally negative about the film, although it inspired several sequels and has gained a cult following over the years.
+On Metacritic the film has a weighted average score of 26 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.
 In his book Iceman: My Fighting Life, UFC champion Chuck Liddell cites Best of the Best as his personal favorite martial arts film.
 Movie historian Leonard Maltin, on the other hand, dismissed the picture as "Yet another Rocky clone" and "An appalling waste of talent...a top-drawer cast in search of a script."

+In popular culture

+Best of the Best is twice mentioned in the TV series Cobra Kai.
+First, in the sixth episode of the fourth season by Devon Lee's character, and also in the fifth episode of the sixth season by Johnny Lawrence (during a lesson to his students at Myagi Do).

 Reboot

-Rhee revealed in an interview with The Action Elite that he's planning on rebooting the franchise with a new cast and Rhee will produce the new film.
+Rhee revealed in a 2015 interview with The Action Elite that he's planning on rebooting the franchise with a new cast and Rhee will produce the new film.